groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/advanced-usage/using-ocr/ocr-usage-basics.md

 ```

-GroupDocs.Redaction provides two examples of the IOcrConnector implementation, free to use and customize for your needs.
+GroupDocs.Redaction provides three examples of the IOcrConnector implementation, free to use and customize for your needs.
 First, the [implementation based on Aspose.OCR for Cloud SDK]({{< ref "/redaction/net/developer-guide/advanced-usage/using-ocr/use-aspose-ocr-for-cloud" >}}).
-Second [implementation is using Microsoft Azure Cognitive Services API]({{< ref "/redaction/net/developer-guide/advanced-usage/using-ocr/use-microsoft-azure-computer-vision" >}}).
+Second, the [implementation based on Aspose.OCR on-premise API for .NET]({{< ref "/redaction/net/developer-guide/advanced-usage/using-ocr/use-aspose-ocr-on-premise" >}}).
+Third [implementation is using Microsoft Azure Cognitive Services API]({{< ref "/redaction/net/developer-guide/advanced-usage/using-ocr/use-microsoft-azure-computer-vision" >}}).
 Both services propose a trial subscription plan, but you can use any other free or paid OCR solution, web-based or on premise, by creating your own implementation of [IOcrConnector](https://apireference.groupdocs.com/net/redaction/groupdocs.redaction.integration.ocr/iocrconnector).

 ## More resources